Teach an Adult Education Class

 • Books: You may ask participants to read one or more books or suggest books for optional further reading.
 The Newberry Bookshop will stock available required books at the bookshop manager’s discretion.

-• Digital Course Packet: Adult Education staff can compile articles or other digital readings into one PDF that is shared with participants when they register.
-Upon proposal acceptance, we will ask you for these materials.
+• Digital Course Packet: Distributed by the Newberry.
+Participants will receive this when they register.
+Upon proposal acceptance, we will ask you for these materials for us to compile.

 • Other: Any additional supplies for a hands-on workshop, digital or physical media (film, music, etc.), notebook or journal for a writing workshop, group tickets for a concert, performance, tour, etc.

 Ensure that books you assign are reasonably priced, written to be accessible to non-specialist readers, in print, and widely available.
-Ideally, required books cost a maximum of $40.
+Preferably, required books should cost a maximum of $40, ideally less.
 Note that commercial textbooks are usually not appropriate for adult education classes.

 Scholarly articles should have accessible language and should not be centered around highly theoretical or field-specific academic discussions.